 Birmingham Health Partners (BHP) delivers two programmes:

-The MDBP is designed to bridge the gap for individuals with Masters-level qualifications who aspire to PhD level study and to progress along the clinical academic career pathway.
+The MDBP is designed to bridge the gap for individuals with Masters-level qualifications who aspire to doctoral level study and to progress along the clinical academic career pathway.

 The programmes are funded by Health Education England (HEE) in the West Midlands (HEE-WM) and are designed to link into the HEE/National Institute of Health Research (NIHR) Integrated Clinical Academic (ICA) Programme for Non-medical Healthcare Professionals.